 - ILC appears to frequently metastasize to different organs from those where ductal tumors metastasize, and

-LBCA is a three-year-old, national group that was created by patients with ILC who were desperate for more information, incensed that their different cancer subtype was thought of and treated just like ductal, and compelled to spread the word about ILC and advocate vigorously for more ILC research.
-In 2020, LBCA began the transition from being strictly volunteer-run to being an organization with a small paid staff and a handful of volunteers who support our mission and vision.
+LBCA is a five-year-old, national group that was created by patients with ILC who were desperate for more information, incensed that their different cancer subtype was thought of and treated just like ductal, and compelled to spread the word about ILC and advocate vigorously for more ILC research.
+In 2020, LBCA began the transition from being strictly volunteer-run to being an independent charitable organization with a small paid staff and a handful of volunteers who support our mission and vision.
 We work entirely remotely.

 LBCA provides and disseminates widely basic, current educational information about ILC including early stage and metastatic lobular breast cancer, to enhance understanding about how lobular is different from other breast cancer sub-types, and share any new knowledge gleaned from recent research.
 LBCA aims to empower patients to be more informed partners in their self-care and treatment and help clinicians to be more informed and confident in the treatment plans they promote.
 LBCA also fosters dialogue among clinicians and researchers to address challenges of detecting and treating ILC, discuss groundbreaking findings, and identify new ILC research priorities and opportunities for collaboration.
 We regularly feature blogs and interviews with top ILC researchers on the LBCA website and our YouTube channel.